Hypergeometric function and Modular Curvature II. Connes-Moscovici functional relation after Lesch's work: Local Expressions of the geometric functional

 Hence

 where $\pmb\eta$ is defined in \eqref{eq:defn-bold-eta}:

 The result follows from integrating the spectral function in $s$ from $0$ to $1$. \end{proof}

-Finally, we are ready to apply Theorem \ref{thm:CM-intermsof-k} to complete the second computation of the gradient using the closed formula. \begin{prop} For a Weyl factor $k \in C^\infty(\T^2_\theta)$, the gradient of the OPS-functional is given by:
+Again, upto the constant $\zeta_{\Delta}'(0)$, the local expression of OPS-functional \cref{eq:Tzeta-varprop-defn} is indeed landed in the setup of \cref{thm:CM-intermsof-k} with $j=-2$.
+As a consequence, the gradient is given as below. \begin{prop} For a Weyl factor $k \in C^\infty(\T^2_\theta)$, the gradient of the OPS-functional is given by:

 where

 \end{prop}